SaraMWillis/example-docs/docs/registration_and_access/vpn/index.md

     OpenConnect VPN is available for Windows, Mac and Linux distributions, however installation on Windows can be difficult.
 On Windows, you might have a better experience with Cisco Secure Client (see GUI).
 You can find more information on platforms supported by OpenConnect from the [project website](https://www.infradead.org/openconnect/platforms.html).
 Select your operating system from the list below to view installation instructions:

-    !!! example "Choose your operating system for instructions on installing OpenConnect"
     === "Mac"
         Install with the Homebrew package manager: ```brew install openconnect```

     === "Linux"
         Follow the instructions from [Open Build Service](https://software.opensuse.org/download.html?project=home%3Abluca%3Aopenconnect%3Arelease&;package=openconnect) for your distribution.

     Once you have OpenConnect installed, you can connect to UArizona VPNs using the following:

-    !!! example "Choose the your VPN"
     === "UA SSL VPN"
         1. Open your terminal
         2. Enter ```sudo openconnect vpn.arizona.edu```
         3. A prompt will appear asking you to choose a VPN ```GROUP```.
 Enter ```1```.
         4. A prompt will appear asking you for your Username.
 Enter your UArizona NetID.
         5. A prompt will appear asking for your Password.
 Enter your UArizona NetID password.
         6. A second prompt will appear asking for your Password.
 Enter the NetID+ method you selected when you enrolled.
             1. If you selected the Push method, then enter ```push```.
             2. If you selected the SMS method, enter ```sms```.
 If you do this, it will show that the login has failed and will ask you to reenter your Username, Password, and NetID+ method.
 For Username and Password do the same as before.
 For NetID+ method, enter the SMS passcode you received.
             3. If you selected the Passcode method, then enter your passcode.
     === "UA HPC VPN"
         1. Open your terminal
         2. Enter ```sudo openconnect vpn.hpc.arizona.edu```
-            4. A prompt will appear asking you for your Username.
+        3. A prompt will appear asking you for your Username.
 Enter your UArizona NetID.
-            5. A prompt will appear asking for your Password.
+        4. A prompt will appear asking for your Password.
 Enter your UArizona NetID password.
-            6. A second prompt will appear asking for your Password.
+        5. A second prompt will appear asking for your Password.
 Enter the NetID+ method you selected when you enrolled.
             1. If you selected the Push method, then enter ```push```.
             2. If you selected the SMS method, enter ```sms```.
 If you do this, the prompt will appear again.
 Enter the SMS passcode that you received.
             3. If you selected the Passcode method, then enter your passcode.